-The criminal liability chain and the punishability of the company
+The criminal liability chain and verification of the BO’s identity

 The increase in proceedings for organisational failings calls for greater vigilance in the implementation of preventive measures.